Love your Vagina...especially during the perimenopause and in the post menopausal years

 Urinary and faecal incontinence

-A couple of ways to treat your symptoms, firstly find yourself a really good moisturising lubricant, here lies the first stumbling block for most women — let’s face it, it’s the last thing you want to go and find on the shelves of your local pharmacy, plus there is so much choice - quite bamboozling.
-One product I would recommend is Sylk, although as with anything, one product does not suit all, so if Sylk doesn’t work for you there are many more very good products out there.
+Firstly find yourself a really good vaginal moisturiser and lubricant.
+Here lies the first stumbling block for some women — let’s face it, it’s the last thing you want to go and find on the shelves of your local pharmacy, plus there is so much choice - quite bamboozling.
+Fear not products are all available on-line, with some companies sometimes giving free samples if you're lucky.

 Vaginal oestrogen:

-There are different ways of administering : vaginal cream, pessaries — slow release vaginal tablets or a vaginal ring impregnated with oestrogen which is inserted and replaced after 3 months that slowly releasing oestrogen over that period of time.
+There are different ways of administering...cream, pessaries — slow release vaginal tablets or a vaginal ring impregnated with estrogen which is inserted into the vagina and replaced after 3 months, slowly releasing oestrogen over that period of time (NB the ring can be changed by your nurse/doctor or you can change it yourself).

 The amount of oestrogen used is very low, being between 7.5 & 10 micrograms in comparison to the 1 - 2 milligrams in systemic HRT.